jochem-waque/disfluent/README.md

 })
 ```

-More likely than not though, you'll have to add subcommands, options, choices
+More likely than not though, you'll want to add subcommands, options, choices
 and autocomplete, which are also all supported of course:

 ```ts